- Personal Injury

 There is a critical exception that catches many people off guard.
 If the at-fault party is the City of San Antonio, a formal Notice of Claim must be filed within just 90 days of the accident under the City Charter.
 Claims involving VIA Metropolitan Transit, a separate governmental entity, may be subject to a different notice deadline under the Texas Tort Claims Act.
 Either way, these government-entity deadlines run on a completely different clock than the standard two-year rule.
 If that deadline passes, the claim is gone.
 Call us as soon as possible if a city vehicle, a VIA bus, or a poorly maintained public sidewalk or crosswalk played any role in your crash.

-Does It Cost Anything to Hire a Pedestrian Accident Lawyer?
+How Much Does It Cost to Hire a Pedestrian Accident Lawyer in San Antonio?

-No. The Warrior Law Firm works on a contingency fee basis, which means we charge no upfront fees and collect nothing unless we win your case.
+The Warrior Law Firm works on a contingency fee basis, which means we do not charge any upfront fees and don't collect anything unless we win your case.
 You can get a free, no-obligation consultation to discuss what happened without any financial commitment.

 What If I Was Hit by a City Bus or Hurt Because of a Broken Sidewalk?